nextcloud/documentation/admin_manual/configuration/configuration_users.rst

 Edit/Delete Group
 ~~~~~~~~~~~~~~~~~

 Currently, groups cannot be renamed.
-This feature will be available in a future version
-of ownCloud.
-To delete a group, unassign all users of out of it and click on the
-trash icon next to the group name on the left pane.
+This feature will be available in a future version of ownCloud.
+To delete a group, click on the trash icon next to the group name on the left pane.
+The group assignment will be automatically removed from all group users.

 .. note:: If you have direct access to the database, you can manually rename the group
           from database tables oc_groups and oc_group_user.